Tihar 2021 | 2077 – 14 Importance of Tihar Festival in Nepal

-4. Laxmi Puja 2075 (2018) – go to Cows/eternality Laxmi – Importance of Laxmi Puja in Nepal
+4. Laxmi Puja 2077 (2021) – go to Cows/eternality Laxmi – Importance of Laxmi Puja in Nepal

 On this daytime, Goddess Lakshmi and the broom and other elements of the home are worshipped.
 Laxmi is regarded as the goddess of fortune or wealth.
 So, in the morning people worship cows.
-Cows are thought as an incarnation of Goddess Laxmi.
+Cows are thought of as an incarnation of Goddess Laxmi.
 In the evening, people worship an image or picture of Laxmi and invoke her blessings.
 Broom is also worshiped because it helps keep the home clean and clear.

 So, they keep their houses and surrounding quite neat and clean, keep multi-colored lights to hail Goddess Laxmi.
-They do have a faith that Goddess Laxmi does not enter until the house is clean.
+They do have faith that Goddess Laxmi does not enter until the house is clean.
 The main importance of Dog Puja in Nepal is that goddess Laxmi is supposed as the goddess of wealth and gives wealth, money, and assets after making her happy.

 Yes, the third day is that the most critical of all and is named Laxmi Puja wherever people revere cows.
-In Hinduism, cow implies success and riches.
-In prior period people profited bounty from the cow.
+In Hinduism, the cow implies success and riches.
+In the prior period, people profited bounty from the cow.
 So on nowadays people demonstrate their appreciation to the cow by garlanding and encouraging the cow with the most straightforward grass.
 Homes square measure clean and accordingly the entryways and windows square measure enhanced with festoons result of Sayapatri (marigolds) and Makhamali blooms (chrysanthemums).

 At night Laxmi, the heavenly nature of riches is expressed gratitude toward for every one of the favorable circumstances that were exhibited on the families by lighting oil lights (Diyo) or candles on entryways and windows to welcome success and prosperity. at the hours of haziness, the ladies favor performing expressions and going by all the homes in the area with melodic instruments singing and performing expressions called Bhaili throughout the night gathering money as a tip from houses and offer the abundance among themselves.

-5. Cow Puja 2018: Importance of Cow Puja in Nepal
+5. Cow Puja 2021: Importance of Cow Puja in Nepal

 The main importance of Cow Puja in Nepal is the cow is supposed as the national animal of Nepal and known as goddess Laxmi.
 Crows are in, cunning birds, yet people hail them at this festival.
 They opine that they are the angels or messengers who fetch tidings.